-- 7.1 The Care Coordinator will know: - a. who the Service User's Carer is and any young Carers involved - b. what the Carer's relationship to the Service User they care for is
+- 7.1 The Care Coordinator will know: - a. who the Service User's main Carer are and any young Carers involved - b. what the Carer's relationship to the Service User they care for is - c. how to contact the Carer